 - $1.
 The focus are a-'Future\ ready\ capability\ building'\ has\ been\ moved\ as\ it\ continues\ to\ be\ an\ internal\ target\ for\ Marico\ business.$ - 2.
 The goal 'Influencing children for learning' under the focus area 'Community Development' is undergoing framework and model change.
 This will be discussed and reported once the changes are implemented. - 3.
 The energy and GHG emission intensity achievement reported are basis the restatement done from baseline year to account the manufacturing footprint and process changes. - 4.
 The goal under 'Sustainable Supply Chain' is restated from 'critical material supplier' to 'critical material and service providers.' - 5.
-The Level 1 engagement stated under 'Sustainability Supply Chain' is completed with our convertors, logistics, depot and warehouse partners and the supply Chain' is completed with our convertors.
-The supply Chain' is completed with our convertors, logistics, depot and warehouse partners are supply the supply Chain' is completed with our convertors.
-The supply Chain' is completed with our convertors are supply the supply Chain' is completed with our convertors.
-The supply chain' is completed with our convertors are supply chain' is completed with our convertors.
-The supply chain' is completed with our convertors are supply chain' is completed with our convertors.
-The supply chain' is completed with our convertors are supply chain' is completed with our convertors.
-The supply chain is convertors are supply chain in the supply chain' is completed with our convertors.
-The supply chain is convertor and supply chain is convertor.
-The supply chain is convertor and supply chain is con
+The Level 1 engagement stated under 'Sustainability Supply Chain' is completed with our convertors, logistics, depot and warehouse partners and the convertors of the con